Circus of Power: Revivals

 In 2006, Circus of Power played two 20th-anniversary shows.
 The first was in Austin, Texas at Elysium on June 3, during the Republic of Texas Biker Rally, and the second in New York City at Don Hill's on September 27.
 The NYC performance included Queen Vixen and Honey 1Percenter from Cycle Sluts from Hell on backing vocals, with Daniel Rey (Ramones) and Phil Caivano (Monster Magnet) as guest performers.
 It was their first New York performance in 12 years.

 A 2007 interview indicated that singer Alex Mitchell planned to resurrect the band with a new album.

 In 2008, Circus of Power was offered the opportunity to play two events, neither of which they could attend due to scheduling conflicts.

-In December 2008, Mitchell informed circusofpower.net that Rock Candy Records would issue a remastered release of Circus of Power's eponymous debut album.
+In December 2008, Mitchell informed fan site circusofpower.net that Rock Candy Records would issue a remastered release of Circus of Power's eponymous debut album.
 A reunion show was held on June 27, 2009, at the Knitting Factory in Los Angeles to promote the reissue and celebrate Club Vodka's seventh anniversary.

-After some solo efforts and a few one-off "reunion" gigs, Mitchell added Fat Nancy and Captain Zapped to the lineup.
+After some solo efforts and a few one-off reunion gigs, Mitchell added Fat Nancy and Captain Zapped to the lineup.
 In late 2014, they entered the studio to record fresh material.
 The new lineup shot a video for the song "Hard Drivin' Sister".

 In 2016, the band recorded a new single and video, "American Monster", that featured Jyrki 69 of the 69 Eyes.